d2cio/docs/docs/getting-started/containers.md

 ### Synchronizing

-We recommend to store _user generated content_ in cloud storage like [Amazon S3](https://aws.amazon.com/s3/) or CDN.
+We recommend storing _user generated content_ in cloud storage like [Amazon S3](https://aws.amazon.com/s3/) or CDN.
 Sometimes there is a need to support old technologies when data stores at hosts.
 For such cases we made a synchronizing volumes between all containers.
 Simply check the volumes which you want to sync when creating or editing service.

 ![Persistent data](../img/persistent_data.png)